chrisjrob/chrisjrob.github.io/_posts/2010-09-18-desktop-wallpaper.markdown

 layout: post
 title:  "Desktop Wallpaper"
 date:   2010-09-18 00:00:03
-categories: technology linux ltsp
+category: technology
-tags: wallpaper
+tags: [linux, ltsp, wallpaper]
 ---

 When I launched our first LTSP server, I was very keen to make the system as pleasurable for the users as possible; to this end, I left users able to customise their desktop pretty much how they liked.
 I decided that this free-for-all had gone too far, when I saw customers sitting in front of one user's computer, sporting a desktop wallpaper of his baby son.
 At the time I just set a system default of a fairly neutral blue / dark blue radial gradient, and put an item on my to-do list to create a desktop wallpaper.